UchihaItachiSama/netdevops-lab/phase-3/README.md

 You will find there are 2 demo labs created:

+- Demo-1
-- Demo-1 ( Single DC L3LS deployment using eAPI )
+  - Single DC L3LS EVPN/VXLAN Symmetric IRB (eBGP overlay & eBGP underlay) deployment with eAPI
+- Demo-2
-- Demo-2 ( Single DC L3LS deployment using CVP )
+  - Single DC L3LS EVPN/VXLAN Symmetric IRB (iBGP overlay & OSPF underlay) deployment with CVP

 2 practice labs have been created with for self study, based on the Demo labs.